-To register your own experiment and finally run it in space, fill-out the the experimenter's form (PDF 413 KB) and send it to one of the contact points, eg. the project manager David Evans firstname.lastname@example.org.
+To register your own experiment and finally run it in space, fill-out the the experimenter's form (PDF 413 KB) and send it to the OPS-SAT Experimenter Support Team via email: firstname.lastname@example.org.

 If you have registered your experiment already, you can create an account in this system.
 We manually approve new accounts on a regular basis.

 Post-processed mages acquired by OPS-SAT are published on a regular basis and can be found on Flickr.